American International School Vienna: Facilities

 AIS Vienna's 11 acre (4.5 ha) campus overlooks the city and is adjacent to the Vienna Woods and the Neustift vineyards.
 Made up of seven adjoining buildings, the campus features libraries, a cafeteria, sports facilities, eight science laboratories, art and music studios, a theater, an outdoor amphitheater, and an outdoor classroom.
 The city of Vienna makes up the ‘extended campus’.

 The land for the school was bought by the U.S. government in the late 1950s, using U.S. government funds obtained through the Marshall Plan.
 The school occupies the premises in perpetuity.
 The school is built along a sloping hillside.
-AIS Vienna is not easily accessed by students or parents with physical challenges.
+AIS Vienna is not easily accessed by students or parents with physical challenges; however, ongoing efforts are being made to implement enhancements that will address these accessibility concerns in the future.

-Classrooms are equipped with interactive whiteboards, Elementary students have ample access to laptops and iPads, and beginning with Grade 4, students are given their own laptops each year.
-The campus features a wireless internet and printing network, and teachers work with e-learning platforms.